sharan-naribole/news-topic-stress-impact/README.md

 4. US News has the lowest mean stress score indicating a higher probability of negative news compared to others.
 With the US-related news being largely negative ever since the recent elections, this is not surprising.

-I performed similar analysis for also LA Times.
-This will allow us to compare the stress score across news agencies.
-The plot similar to above is displayed below.

 <a id ="conclusion"></a>

 ## 6. Conclusion